danielsunzhongyuan/my_leetcode_in_python/Questions.md

 3. -3 -> 11

-441. arrangin-coins
-You have a total of n coins that you want to form in a staircase shape, where every k-th row must have exactly k coins.

-Given n, find the total number of full staircase rows that can be formed.

-n is a non-negative integer and fits within the range of a 32-bit signed integer.

 451. sort-characters-by-frequency
 Given a string, sort it in decreasing order based on the frequency of characters.